kathuriyarajat/react-native-cron-job/README.md

 ## Usage

-This package allows you to create cronjob locally in your react-native app.
-Crojob will get executed everyday at the given time even if the app is closed.
+This package allows you to create cron job locally in your react-native app.
+The Cron job will get executed everyday at the given time even if the app is closed.

 # index.js
 Add the below code in your index.js file.